-Stakeholder's Forum will ensure the knowledge and perspective of all non-governmental participants and stakeholders are adequately reflected in the programme's approach and strategies.
+The CRS Stakeholder's Forum on REDD+, which was created in 2010 at the occasion of the first UN-REDD mission, will ensure the knowledge and perspective of all non-governmental participants and stakeholders are adequately reflected in the programme's approach and strategies.
 The Platform will meet at least twice per year to discuss programme progress, outputs and challenges.
 Members of the Platform will be invited to contribute to programme planning and to programme activities, notably to comment on draft TOR, planned activities, and outputs.
-Members of the Forum will include a broad cross-section of stakeholders in CRS.
+Members of the Forum will include a broad cross-section of stakeholders in CRS, with special attention to representation by women, youth, forest-dependent communities and other identified marginal or vulnerable groups.
 Academics will be represented on the Stakeholder's Forum and the climate change council.
 This will ensure that the best academic and expert knowledge is brought to bear on the programme design, programme activities and programme outputs.
 This will also help ensure that the lessons learnt through the programme are disseminated through academic circles in Cross River State and beyond.
 Forest Communities will be represented on the Stakeholder's Forum and the climate change council.
 This will ensure that the voice, opinion, concern and knowledge of forest communities are fully reflected in the programme's approach and activities.